joe-arriaga/joe-arriaga.github.io/about_me.md

 <!-- </div> -->

 ### Bio
-Born and raised in Portland, Oregon I've learned several important lessons that serve me well:
+Portland, Oregon is well-known for its long, grey, drizzling winters but I think that growing up in that environment taught me some important lessons.

 <!--
   1. How to find the positives of rainy days